Taganga, Colombia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be sure to get the correct type.
-Most adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Be careful to pick the necessary type.
+Most adapters available online are simply plugs and expect your electronics to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one is sufficent for most countries.
+This one is sufficent for most locations.

-Traveling to Taganga in September, you will notice that it is constantly hot and somewhat stormy.
-Daytime temperatures are in the high 80s F (low 30s C).
+June in Taganga is consistently hot and somewhat stormy.
+Temperatures average in the high 80s F (low 30s C) during the day.

 What to wear/what to pack: